 2021 Dates & Tuition

-- Starting November 9th, all families can register for camp at our Early Bird Rate, including families who joined us for the first time as part of Virtual Academy!
+- Starting November 9th, all families can register for camp, including families who joined us for the first time as part of Virtual Academy!

 - All grades indicated are the grades campers would be entering for the 2021 - 2022 school year (i.e. a current 4th grade would be considered a 5th grader at camp).